How to Replace Kia Ignition Coils

 Learn how to replace the ignition coil on Kia and Hyundai vehicles.
 Changing the ignition coil on Kia and Hyundai four-cylinder engines is very easy.

-You can change Kia ignition coils in less than one hour and potentially save you hundreds of dollars.
+You can change Kia ignition coils in less than one hour and potentially save hundreds of dollars.

 What you will need

 The tools needed to replace the ignition coils Kia / Hyundai completely include: